I just sent a very strange, funny and slightly embarrassing email to a former teacher and coach at my high school. More on that in a minute.

 (I just thought of the “Back to the Future” movie where Marty McFly’s parents are slowly fading away in the photo.)

 So, my silly favor is asking if you might take 2 minutes to just to retrace the lettering on the ball with a fresh marker in your spare time and keep me from disappearing into oblivion.

 The case is not locked.
-I’d do it myself, but the thought of a guy coming back to his HS to break into the trophy case with a sharpie just seems a bit vain and pathetic (and I don’t want to accused of pulling an OJ Simpson). ;)
+I’d do it myself, but the thought of a guy coming back to his high school to break into the trophy case with a sharpie just seems a bit vain and pathetic (and I don’t want to accused of pulling an OJ Simpson). ;)

 So, now I await his response.
 Am I vain for caring about this?
 I don’t know.